tmking/git-branch-uat-notifier/README.md

 my_branch merged into uat on Fri Jun 5 (efgh456)
 ```

-`git-branch-uat-notifier` outputs information using pretty color for your heightened aesthetic perception.
+`git-branch-uat-notifier` outputs information using pretty colors for your heightened aesthetic enjoyment.

 ## Requirements